 This program is based in Trondheim Norway at the Norwegian University of Science and Technology (NTNU).

 Students will stay in a dormitory or homestay that is easily accessible to campus by bus.

 Admitted participants are required to register in three hours of MolGen 5797 (letter-graded course).

 In order to be eligible to apply for this program, students must have taken MolGen 4500 or 4606 (or permission of instructor), a minimum 3.3 GPA.
 Students must also meet OIA's General Eligibility Requirements and Conditions for Participation.
 All students will also be required to participate in on-campus pre-departure orientations organized by the Office of International Affairs.

 Please note that upon application, a $150 application fee will be assessed.
 The application fee will be refunded only if the applicant is not accepted or a written request to withdraw the application is submitted prior to the application deadline.

 Passports are required for every Ohio State education abroad program.
 For many study abroad destinations, passport information is required to apply for an entry visa early as 6 months prior to departure).
 For information about apply for a passport, go to travel.state.gov.

-Students are responsible for paying The Ohio State University tuition plus the international supplemental insurance fee ($1.50/day).
-It is anticipated that students will receive a grant to cover the majority of the cost of lodging, meals and transportation during their stay.
-Students are responsible for airfare, a passport and immunizations.
+Students are responsible for paying The Ohio State University tuition plus a $597.00 program fee.Program fee includes all program activities, some group meals, and lodging lodging while in Alesund.
+It is anticipated that students will receive a grant to cover the majority of the cost of lodging, from NTNU.
+Students are responsible for airfare, accommodations in Trondheim (either homestay or dorm stay), some meals, passport and immunizations.